mylittletony/mylittletony.github.io/_posts/2016-08-22-policy-groups.markdown

   - /community/showcase/policy-groups/
 ---

-Policy Groups are one of the most powerful features within your Cucumber dashboard.
+Policy Groups are one of the most powerful features within your CT WiFi dashboard.
 Combined with zones, they offer a simple, intuitive way to control access to your networks.

 Policy Groups are a simple way to manage who can and can't connect to your WiFi.